Resistor52/terraform-cloud-workstation/workbook/Step_9.md

 [here](https://www.terraform.io/docs/cli/commands/plan.html)

-That really should not be a surprise, because we have not added any resources to deploy to the script.
-We will do that the next step.
+That really should not be a surprise, because we have not added any resources to deploy to the script yet.
+We will do that the upcoming steps.

 5. First, let's do a `git status`.
 This command reports three untracked items:
   * terraform.lock.hcl